alphanome-ai/interview-screening-task-2/README.md

 You will be scored based on the following:

-- Your ability to understand the problem, how you solved the problem or why couldn't you solve the problem.
+- Your ability to understand the problem, how you solve the problem or why couldn't you solve the problem.
 - Accuracy of your algorithm to flag irrelevant videos.
 - Latency of your algorithm (lower the better).
 - Research skills.